Francisco Xavier de Mendonça Furtado: Preparation for the journey on the Amazon

 In 1752 Mendonça Furtado was appointed both as plenipotentiary for Portugal's crown, and under the Treaty of Madrid arrangements as its commissioner for the northern region.

 In that same year Spain appointed José de Iturriaga as its First Commissioner making specific mention of the rivers of Javari, Japurá, Negro and Madeira for his attention, while at the same time he was also appointed as commander (Spanish: comandante general) of new settlers on the Orinoco River and given other tasks including leading a major scientific research program on that river.

-As it turned out, and probably unbeknown to both the Portuguese government and Mendonça Furtado, Iturriaga did not leave Spain until 1754 and rather than travelling directly to meet with Mendonça Furtado, he went to Venezuela and accompanied the scientists on their program while at the same time working with the other Spanish commissioners the so-called Expedition of Limits to the Orinoco (Spanish: Expedición de Límites al Orinoco) which involved demarcating the borders along the Orinoco.
+As it turned out, and probably unbeknown to both the Portuguese government and Mendonça Furtado, Iturriaga did not leave Spain until 1754 and rather than travelling directly to meet with Mendonça Furtado, he went to Venezuela and accompanied the scientists on their program while at the same time working with the other Spanish commissioners on the so-called Expedition of Limits to the Orinoco (Spanish: Expedición de Límites al Orinoco) which involved demarcating the borders along the Orinoco.

 Prior to Mendonça Furtado's time in office, large parts of the northern Amazon basin had not yet been fully explored, although Spain's mappers had been active since 1637.
 The first accurate and complete map of the Amazon and Orinoco Rivers had been published in 1707 after being charted by Czech Jesuit Samuel Fritz who had journeyed by river from Quito in Ecuador to Pará.
-However, even the most detailed maps at that time were not sufficient to help him meet the obligations he had been given in the Instruções Régias.
+However, even the most detailed maps at that time were not sufficient to help him meet the obligations he had been given in the instructions.

 Rather than wait for news from Spain about their commissioners' movements, he decided to make an independent journey upstream on the Amazon.
-To help plan the details, he consulted with people such as the Bishop of Belém do Pará, members of the Câmara de Belém and those settlers who had shown interest in cooperating with the government.
+To help plan the details, he consulted with people such as the Bishop of Belém do Pará, members of the Câmara de Belém, and those settlers who had shown interest in cooperating with the government.

 Frustrations soon arose, though.
 The canoes required to transport himself and the working party he had originally intended to buy ready-made either from Indians in the aldeias and from settlers.
 The Jesuits were obstructive to this and he was only able to obtain a small number.

 His next proposal, contained in correspondence he sent to Lisbon, was that the canoes be made on his royal estate where timber was freely available.
 For that he required funds to cover the costs including additional labour.
 However, with correspondence flowing slowly backwards and forwards across the Atlantic, he found himself waiting for an answer.

 Finally, rather than delay any longer, without Lisbon's approval he decided to employ Indians who had been given permission to work for him.
 Further complications were caused, though, as Indians abandoned their work without warning, even using canoes they had already made to return to their aldeias.
 This meant his plan to set off in May 1754 was delayed until October of that year.